Velocity powered by Wavelink

 •Add.
 Associates a resource file with your project.

 •Delete.
-Removes a resource file from your project.
-This does not delete the file itself, it just prevents the file from being included in the project when it is exported or deployed.
+Removes a resource file from your project and the referenced script (if the Resource Taken From Scripts check box is marked).
+This action does not delete the file itself, it just prevents the file from being included in the project when it is exported or deployed.

 Was this article useful?